jaydeep1305/larapush/README.txt

 LaraPush is a Lifetime Deal Product that allows you to collect unlimited subscribers, add unlimited websites and send unlimited push notifications.
 It is a self-hosted solution that allows you to send push notifications to your subscribers without any limitations.
 It also supports AMP.
-Visit [LaraPush.com](https://larapush.com/ "Self hosted Push Notifications at one-time cost") to learn more about larapush.
+Visit [LaraPush.com](https://alarapush.com/ "Self hosted Push Notifications at one-time cost") to learn more about alarapush.

 = Can I use "Unlimited Push Notifications By LaraPush" on my existing WordPress site? =

 Yes, you can easily integrate "Unlimited Push Notifications By LaraPush" with your existing WordPress site.
-However you will need to have a larapush pro panel installed on your server.
+However you will need to have a alarapush pro panel installed on your server.

 == Changelog ==